Buffalo Assault Attorney

 Assault charges also have a set of legal defenses available provided that the incident falls into an appropriate category.
 Possible legal defenses include:

 - No injury caused to the alleged victim

 - No intent on your part

 - Self-defense or other justification

-Because cases involving assault charges can be drastically different, it's important to note that success in a similar case is not necessarily an indicator of the success for your case.
+Because cases involving assault charges can be drastically different, it’s important to note that success in a similar case is not necessarily an indicator of the success of your case.
 This is why it is imperative for you to talk with a Buffalo assault attorney who has experience handling all kinds of assault charges.
 Although you have the right to represent yourself and even if you believe that your case is easily proven in your favor, do not act as your own attorney.
 Your freedom could be on the line.
 Make sure that you have an experienced attorney on your side.
-Contact the Office of Drew Fritsch P.C. to defend your freedom against an assault charge in Buffalo and WNY.
+Contact the Law Office of Drew Fritsch to defend your freedom against an assault charge in Buffalo and Western New York.